Have you ever woken up after a night of partying and wondered whether you can fast with a hangover?

 Table of Contents

-When you’re experiencing a hangover your body is dehydrated and you will have low blood sugar levels, meaning you will most likely start to crave carbohydrates.
-This will make it much more difficult to succeed in fasting, and can lead to an epic fail in the fast, or binge eating once you’ve finished your fasting window.
-Much better is to prepare for your fast, so that you can complete the fast without any cravings or ill effects.
-In other words, if you’re going to fast, do the preparation and do it right so that you can get the best out of your experience.
+When you’re experiencing a hangover your body is dehydrated and you will have lower blood sugar levels, causing you to start craving carbohydrates.
+This will make it much more difficult to succeed in fasting and can lead to an epic fail in the fast because of succumbing to hunger and eating, or because of leading to binge eating once you’ve finished the fast.
+It would be much better to prepare properly for the fast by drinking plenty of water, eating nutrient-dense foods and removing refined sugars from the diet before fasting so that you can complete the fast without any terrible cravings or feelings of ill effects.
+In other words, if you’ve decided to fast, do the preparation and do it right so that you don’t add extra challenges to your journey and so that you can benefit from enhanced fat burning, autophagy, increased energy and mental clarity and an overall feeling of wellbeing.

 Why Shouldn’t I Fast With A Hangover?

-The low blood sugar will make you crave food in the form of carbohydrates, increasing your desire to eat.
-You may wonder when you will stop feeling hungry on a water fast, but the truth is, you may experience much more difficult hunger pangs if you’ve just been drinking alcohol.
+Low blood sugar will make you crave food in the form of carbohydrates, increasing your desire to eat.
+You may wonder when you will stop feeling hungry on a water fast, but the truth is, you may be experiencing much more difficult hunger pangs because you’ve just been drinking alcohol.

 Not only that, but you might experience brain fog, fatigue, headache, vomiting and general malaise.

-If you add a fasting state to this situation, while it won’t actually create more damage, it will make the situation much worse for you.
-And it will set you up to fail.
+If you add a fasting state to this situation, while it won’t actually create more damage, it will make the situation much worse for you because it will be more unpleasant than it needs to be.

 What Happens During a Hangover?